-The monitoring stations operating during 2014 for the purpose of AQD and AQDD4 reporting have been listed within e-Reporting Data flow C (Assessment Regimes), which can be found on the CDR (CDR, 2015).
-Not all sites had sufficient data capture during 2014 for data to be reported.
+The monitoring stations operating during 2015 for the purpose of AQD and AQDD4 reporting have been listed within e-Reporting Data flow C (Assessment Regimes), which can be found on the CDR (CDR, 2016).
+Not all sites had sufficient data capture during 2015 for data to be reported.
 The data quality objective (DQO) for AQD/AQDD4 measurements is 90% data capture.
-The Implementing Provisions on Reporting (IPR) guidance states that when checking for compliance the minimum data quality objective can be reduced to take into account the proportion of time taken in a calendar year for planned maintenance and calibration.
+The Implementing Provisions on Reporting (IPR) guidance (IPR 2013) states that when checking for compliance the minimum data quality objective can be reduced to take into account the proportion of time taken in a calendar year for planned maintenance and calibration.
 The IPR states that an estimation of this time is 5% which makes the data quality objective 85%.
 For the purposes of compliance reporting all measurements from monitoring sites with at least 85% data capture for the entire year have been included.
-The IPR also states that measurements can be included in compliance reporting as indicative values where the data capture is at least 14%.
+These have been supplemented with monitoring sites with data capture of 75%-84%.
+These results have been classified in the assessment as 'indicative' for the zones they represent.
 Monitoring stations with at least 75% data capture have been included in the modelling analysis to ensure that a greater number of operational monitoring sites have been used for model calibration and verification purposes.